Physically Consistent Neural Networks for building thermal modeling: theory and analysis

-Concurrently, $D$ is evolving as a residual NN using all the inputs that are not processed in $E$, such as solar gains and time information, gathered in $x$, to capture the temperature evolution when no heating or cooling is applied and heat losses are neglected.} \nText{Running in parallel of the linear module, the nonlinear black-box module processes all inputs not treated in $E$, such as solar gains and time information, gathered in $x\in\mathbb{R}^n$, to capture the unforced temperature dynamics, i.e. when no heating or cooling is applied and heat losses are neglected.
+\rText{Concurrently, $D$ is evolving as a residual NN using all the inputs that are not processed in $E$, such as solar gains and time information, gathered in $x$, to capture the temperature evolution when no heating or cooling is applied and heat losses are neglected.} \nText{Running in parallel of the linear module, the nonlinear black-box module processes all inputs not treated in $E$, such as solar gains and time information, gathered in $x\in\mathbb{R}^n$, to capture the unforced temperature dynamics, i.e. when no heating or cooling is applied and heat losses are neglected.
 This can typically be modeled using residual NNs, which leads to the following expression:}

 \rText{Both latent variables are then carried on to the next time step, the unforced dynamics are again processed by $f$ and energy keeps accumulating in or dissipating from $E$.
 As can readily be seen, the physics-informed module $E$ is heavily inspired by RC models, such as the one presented in Appendix~\ref{app: general rc}.
 However, in PCNNs, $a$, $b$, $c$, and $d$ are learned from data simultaneously to the parameters of the NNs in $f$ using backpropagation through time (BPTT).} \nText{where $T(t_0)$ is the measured temperature at the beginning of the prediction horizon and $f$ is a potentially highly nonlinear function, typically based on recurrent neural networks.} Remarkably, the unforced dynamics $D$ are independent of power inputs and heat losses by design\nText{, which will allow us to prove the physical consistency of PCNNs with respect to these inputs in Section~\ref{sec: theory}}. \rText{They are processed at each time step by a potentially highly nonlinear function $f$ to capture the dynamics not represented in $E$.